brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 [<img src='./images/LegoImage.jpeg' width='300' height='200' />](/images/LegoImage.jpeg)

-- If you’ve ever build a lego set using the build instructions, you can think of yourself as the computer and the instructions the author or programmer.
+- If you’ve ever build a lego set using the build instructions, you can think of yourself as the computer and the manual are written by the author(or programmer).
-- The instructions provides you with a set of instructions which you (as the computer) read and then follow.
+- The author's manual provides you with a set of instructions which you (as the computer) read, and then build based on those instructions..
 - The more complex the instructions, the more complex the result!”

+### Why should we learning programming?

+- The reason why I enjoy programming because I like the idea of creating programs to control a computer and it helps support my family and provide my kids the opporutnties I never had.

+- **Programming can be used to solved problems.**
+  - We can use programming to create applications to:
+    - Automate sending reminders when to take medication.
+    - To create facial recongiztion software to find criminals going through public spaces.
+    - Automate sending out report cards to parents directly, instead of waiting them their kids.

+- Programming develops creative thinking. (ref [Coding 101: Programming Language Building Blocks](https://hackernoon.com/coding-101-programming-language-building-blocks-1w513uwe)
+- Programming Provides Life-Changing Experiences (ref [Coding 101: Programming Language Building Blocks](https://hackernoon.com/coding-101-programming-language-building-blocks-1w513uwe)
+- Programmers solve a problem by breaking it down into workable pieces to understand it better.
+When you start learning to program, you develop the habit of working your way out in a very structured format.
+You analyze the problem and start thinking logically and this gives rise to more creative solutions you’ve ever given. (ref [Coding 101: Programming Language Building Blocks](https://hackernoon.com/coding-101-programming-language-building-blocks-1w513uwe))
+- "Whether you want to uncover the secrets of the universe, or you just want to pursue a career in the 21st century, basic computer programming is an essential skill to learn." - Stephen Hawking
+- "Everybody in this country should learn how to program a computer… because it teaches you how to think." - Steve Jobs

 ## `Who` can do programming?
 ## Anyone......